graphprotocol/rfcs/rfcs/0001-subgraph-composition.md

 Reasons that could speak against implementing this feature:

 - Schema parsing and validation becomes more complicated.
-Especially validation of foreign schemas may not always be possible, depending on whether and when the referenced subgraph is available on the Graph node or not.
+Especially validation of imported schemas may not always be possible, depending on whether and when the referenced subgraph is available on the Graph node or not.

 - Query execution becomes more complicated.
-The subgraph a type belongs to must be identified and local and foreign versions of extended entities have to be queried separately and be merged.
+The subgraph a type belongs to must be identified and local and imported versions of extended entities have to be queried separately and be merged.

 ## Alternatives